jasonjmcghee/jasonjmcghee.github.com/_posts/2013-10-18-becoming-design-competent.md

     </div>
     <div class="pcontent" style="display: none">
       <p>&#160;&#160;&#160;&#160;&#160;&#160;&#160;
-      Because of such, the presentation of the product, or service, is vital.
+      This leads my to my next point: the presentation of the product, or service, is vital.
-      Even if it's directed towards developers (even if you're designing an API or a service to help develop an infrastructure) the attractiveness of your website or front-end, I can confidently say, will have a positive correlation with the success of your product.
+      Even if it's directed towards developers (even if you're designing an API or a service to help develop an infrastructure) the attractiveness of the website or front-end, I can confidently say, will have a positive correlation with the success of the product.
       By no means do I mean to claim design is any more important than the actual product or service, but people respond to usability and beauty.
-It amazes me how few classes are offered at UCB which support learning how to design, and as a result, students like me have only the experience and knowledge gained from frequenting blogs and exploring open source code.</p>
+It amazes me how few classes are offered at UCB, and other universities, which support learning how to design.
+I mean really design, not just how to write CSS and JS.
+As a result, students like me have only the experience and knowledge gained from frequenting blogs and exploring open source code.</p>
     </div>
     <div class="pcontent" style="display: none">